MauroDataMapper/docs/docs/glossary/enumeration-data-type/enumeration-data-type.md

 ##What is an Enumeration Data Type?

-An **Enumeration Data Type** is one of the four possible [Data Types](../data-type/data-type.md) within [Mauro Data Mapper](https://modelcatalogue.cs.ox.ac.uk/mdm-ui/#/home).
+An **Enumeration Data Type** is one of the four possible [Data Types](../data-type/data-type.md) within **Mauro Data Mapper**.
 Each **Enumeration Data Type** describes a constrained set of possible Enumeration values.
 Enumerations are typically used for describing simple lists of data.

 ---